 - Gargle with salt water (but don’t swallow), drink tea with honey, try throat lozenges, or suck on an ice pop if you have a sore throat

-- Ask your health care provider if you can take a small dose of acetominaphen or ibuprofen for pain or fever
+- Ask your health care provider if you can take a small dose of acetaminophen or ibuprofen for pain or fever

 When can I get back to school and sports?

 You can go back to school when you feel better, which may take a few days to a few weeks.
 However, you’ll probably still feel tired for a few weeks.
-Most people get better within a month, but you may need to talk with your teachers or principal if your Mono symptoms are severe and are causing you to miss a lot of school.
-You should NOT participate in contact sports for at least 4 weeks or until you are completely well to lessen the chance of your spleen getting hurt.
+Most people get better within a month, but you may need to talk with your teachers or principal if your mono symptoms are severe and are causing you to miss a lot of school.
+Tell your health care provider (HCP) about all the different types of physical activities you usually participate in.
+Your HCP will decide what activities are safe for you to do and when.
+In general, most doctors agree that people who have had mono should not participate in sport activities during the first 3-4 weeks or until you are completely well, to lessen the chance of your spleen (an organ in the body that filters blood) getting hurt.

 To prevent giving the virus to someone else:

 - Cover your mouth if you cough or sneeze